Sidebar

 GoogleScholar

-Academic Cooperation: • Prof. D. Velasco group from the University of Barcelona (Spain)
+Academic Cooperation: Prof. D. Velasco's group from the University of Barcelona, Spain

-• Prof. W. Dehaen group from KU Leuven (Belgium)
+Prof. W. Dehaen's group from KU Leuven, Belgium

-• Prof. N. D. Obushak group from the Lviv National I. Franko University (Ukraine)
+Prof. N. D. Obushak's group from the Lviv National I. Franko University, Ukraine

-• Prof. R. Viter group from the University of Latvia (Latvia)
+Prof. R. Viter's group from the University of Latvia, Latvia

 Projects and Grants:

-1. The project “Theoretical design of organic semiconductor molecules suitable for organic phosphorescent OLEDs”.
-“Developing students' abilities by participating in scientific summer practice”, Support to LMT, terms: 2014 (summer), Project Leader.
+2014 - The project “Theoretical design of organic semiconductor molecules suitable for organic phosphorescent OLEDs”.
+“Developing students' abilities by participating in scientific summer practice”, supported by ECL.
+Project leader.

-2. The project “Development of structure and property relationship of novel nanostructured light emitting diodes (OLEDNANO)“ 2015 funded by a grant (No. MTEPI-P-15008) from a R&D and Innovation Fund of Kaunas University of Technology, Project Leader.
+2015 - The project “Development of structure and property relationship of novel nanostructured light emitting diodes (OLEDNANO)“, funded by a grant (No. MTEPI-P-15008) from the R&D and Innovation Fund of Kaunas University of Technology, Project Leader.

-6. The project “Supramolecular recognition-based sensors for electro- detection of biomolecules” (P-MIP-20-329) Research Group Projects, funded by Research Council of Lithuania.
-Duration is from 2020 till 2022, Project Leader.
+2020–2022 - The project “Supramolecular recognition-based sensors for electro-detection of biomolecules” (P-MIP-20-329), Research Group Projects, funded by the Research Council of Lithuania.
+Project leader.

-7. The project “Electrochemical Functionalization and Application of Glucose Oxidase in Glucose Biosensors” is carried out according to the LMT-supported activity direction “Student Research during summer”, from 07-01 to 08-31 in 2022, Project leader.
+01 July 2022–31 August 2022 - The project “Electrochemical Functionalization and Application of Glucose Oxidase in Glucose Biosensors” is carried out according to the LMT-supported activity direction “Student Research during summer”.
+Project leader.

-9. The project “Characterization of Functionalized Enzymes in Organic Solvents by Mass-Spectrometry”, funded by Instruct-ERIC for the leading research infrastructure in structural biology in 2024, PID: 29785.
+2024 - The project “Characterization of Functionalized Enzymes in Organic Solvents by Mass-Spectrometry”, funded by Instruct-ERIC for the leading research infrastructure in structural biology, PID: 29785.

 Research Dissemination Article in the VU science popularization magazine SPECTRUM, "Are we alone in the Universe?", no. 38, 2023, p.
 40–45.

-• In 2022, 2023, Topic Editor of the Biosensors journal of MDPI publishing and the Guest Editor of Special Issues “Electrochemistry and Spectroscopy-Based Biosensors” and “Bioconjugate Chemistry for Biosensors” in the Biosensors journal.
+In 2022 and 2023, I served as the Topic Editor of the Biosensors journal, published by MDPI, and as the Guest Editor of two special issues: “Electrochemistry and Spectroscopy-Based Biosensors” and “Bioconjugate Chemistry for Biosensors” in the Biosensors journal.

-• Guest reviewer and referee of the international scientific journals such as Angewandte Chemie, Molecular Systems Design & Engineering, Materials Horizons, Journal of Materials Chemistry C, Journal of Organic Chemistry etc. According to the Publons database in WoS, I am a reviewer for more than 230 manuscripts.
+Guest reviewer and referee of the international scientific journals such as Angewandte Chemie, Molecular Systems Design & Engineering, Materials Horizons, Journal of Materials Chemistry C, Journal of Organic Chemistry, etc. According to the Publons database in WoS, I have reviewed more than 230 manuscripts.

 Languages: Lithuanian (native), English, Russian, Ukrainian, Polish